 Fred Meijer Standale Trail

 The Fred Meijer Standale Trail provides a north/south route through the City.
 It runs from City Central Park to the north side of Millennium Park.
 The trail is approximately 5.5 miles long and has a paved surface, wood boardwalks, and a landmark pedestrian tunnel.
 The trail connects area neighborhoods to parks, schools, a library, the Walker Ice and Fitness Center, City Hall, and the downtown Standale Business District.
 Parking for the Fred Meijer Standale Trail is available at City Central Park, Lincoln Lawns Park, and Harmon Field.
+The Fred Meijer Standale Trail is maintained by the City of Walker.

 Fred Meijer Millennium Trail Network